 This new effect radiates 3 shades of a single colour for brilliance and colour vibrancy.

-It is currently only available in hotfix and no hotfix flatbacks although shimmer beads and pendants are expected very shortly.
+This is available in hotfix and no hotfix flatbacks and now also in some beads and pendants.

 These are similar to Crystal Effects but are applied to a coloured base, ie using one of the “plain” colours as the base to create a different look

 These may be half coated, for example an AB coating may be applied to part of a coloured base as in the examples below

 They may also be fully coated.
 An AB effect could be applied to the whole bead to give a more intense effect, as below